 Within such a short span, the Studio of Computational Biology & Bioinformatics today stands as one of the most contemporary Bioinformatics labs of the nation, practicing most advanced approaches and technologies, addressing one of the most challenging topics of the field and competing globally alongwith impressive progress made.

 These all hardwares are here to run days and nights for many dream projects to become true: be it computational regulomics and epigenomics, be it the new challenges of next generations sequencing or be it non-codings and gene regulation.
-With the engines of Linux, some pythons slide through the mystery holes of science, while some balls of PERLS sieve the expressions of nature, to address the CODE of Life and conduct them parallell with C/C++!
-To Look towards the world through this window of Linux-Apache-PHP/Django and tell you that. ...With all this and many more to come in the near future, going in sync with the great scenic background of snow clad high mountains of Himalayas and lush green natural forest, with full creative & intellectual liberty, the Studio stands as a great place to work and love your work.
-You are welcome to the Studio!
+With the engines of Linux, some PYTHONS slide through the mystery maze of science, while some PERLS sieve the expressions of nature, to address the CODE of Life and conduct them parallell with C/C++/python.
+To look towards the world through this window of Linux-Apache-PHP/Django/Neo4J and tell you that. ...With all this and many more to come in the near future, going in sync with the great scenic background of snow clad high mountains of Himalayas and lush green natural forest, with full creative & intellectual liberty, the Studio stands as a great place to work and love your work.